More Options

 Bowling

-Destination Imagination (NHOM-DI)
+Destination Imagination

 Drama Club

-Students audition for acting and singing performance roles in a selected play during the school year.
+Students audition for acting and singing performance roles in a selected play during the :school year.
 This club provides many opportunities for students to assume the roles associated with assembling a live performance.

-Director : Janessa Murphy [email protected]
+Director: Janessa Murphy [email protected]

-Director: Michaela Kosta [email protected]
+Assistant: Michaela Kosta [email protected]

 Games Club